Hey Girl (Small Faces song)

 "Hey Girl" is a song by the English rock band Small Faces.
 Released in May 1966, the song reached number ten in the UK on the Record Retailer chart.

-Song profile
+Background

-"Hey Girl" was released on 6 May 1966 with the B-side "Almost Grown".
-The song was written by Steve Marriott and Ronnie Lane and was a compromise between the band and their manager, Don Arden, as Arden wanted a very commercial sounding song.
-A week later the group's debut album on Decca Small Faces hit the UK charts reaching number 3.
+"Hey Girl" was written by Steve Marriott and Ronnie Lane and was a compromise between the band and their manager, Don Arden, as Arden wanted a very commercial sounding song.
+Marriott biographers John Hellier and Paolo Hewitt classify "Hey Girl" as a "jaunty sing-along" and the "sound of compromise".

+As with the bulk of the material that would end up on the Small Faces debut album, "Hey Girl" was recorded during one of the sessions between 22 and 25 March 1966 at IBC Studios in London, with audio engineer John Pantry.
+The song marked the first time Arden was credited as a producer on a Small Faces recording, which his son David reasoned was because Arden identified with his artists "doing great" and wanted to be part of it.

+Release

+Decca Records released "Hey Girl" as the Small Faces fourth British single on 6 May 1966.
+It was the first of the Small Faces single A-sides to be credited solely to the songwriting duo of Marriott and Lane.
+During the Small Faces appearance on ITV music programme Ready Steady Go! to promote "Hey Girl" on 10 June 1966, Marriott fainted in front of the cameras towards the end of the song's performance.
+Hellier and Hewitt considered this incident to be a side effect of the band's hectic touring schedule.

 After the success of "Hey Girl" an employee of Robert Stigwood's management company contacted the band to see where they stood.
 When Don Arden found out, he, along with four "heavies," visited Stigwood's London offices and Arden hung Stigwood by his legs from a balcony window and threatened violence if he interfered with his bands ever again.
 The story would become common knowledge around the music industry, cementing Arden's tough man reputation.